httpspenguin/css-website-template/README.md

 - In the Command Prompt (type `cmd` into Windows search), navigate to this cloned repo's files.
 You can do this using `cd <FILEPATH>` - in this case `cd documents` should do the trick.
 - Still in the Command Prompt, type `git remote set-url origin http://github.com/YOUR_USERNAME/YOUR_NEW_REPO`, replacing the necessary parts.
 You don't need the @ in your username.
 - Open up the cloned repo in VSCode.
 Try adding a `.txt` file to the file structure and committing it via GitHub Desktop.
 If it commits without any issues, you're good to go! :star2:

+## Start from scratch (for the confident!)
+- Ensure you have the latest versions of Node and NPM installed.
+- Navigate to your dev space using the Command Prompt and run `npm create vite@latest`.
+- Name your project.
+- Choose React from the list of frameworks.
+- Choose between JavaScript and TypeScript (I recommend TypeScript, but it's your call).